Fiehn/wiki-classification-mlops/reports/README.md

 Student 204605 has been in charge of implementing Evidently AI.
 Student s204617 and s204623 has been in charge of GCP.
 Student s204617, s204623 and s194645 has been in charge of API.
+Student 194645 and s204623 have implemented metrics (System monitoring - M28) for tracking performance and reliability of the API using Prometheus-client.

 We have used ChatGPT (and other gen ai's) to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.